konstantinschellenberg/EO-College_Slangbos/README.md

 # Dry Ecosystems - Slangbos encroachment mapping in South Africa

-### EO college repository regarding the analysis of bush encroachment pattern in the South African savanna.
+### EO college repository regarding the analysis of bush encroachment pattern in the South African savanna as part of the [SALDi](https://www.saldi.uni-jena.de/en) project.

 ## Introduction